Emergency housing from the council

 Families with children are more likely to be offered self contained housing, but sometimes hotels or B&Bs are used in an emergency.

-Tell the council if anyone in your household needs to self isolate or is at higher risk of infection or illness due to coronavirus.
+Tell the council if sharing facilities puts anyone in your household at risk of infection or illness.

-B&Bs should only be used if there is nothing else
+B&Bs and hotels should only be used if there is nothing else

-If you have children or you're pregnant, you should not usually have to stay in a privately owned B&B where you share a bathroom, toilet or kitchen with other people.
+If you have children or you're pregnant, you should not usually have to stay in a:

-If you do have to stay in a B&B, the council must move you somewhere more suitable within 6 weeks.
+If you do have to stay there, the council must move you somewhere more suitable within 6 weeks.

 If you have pets

-Pets are not usually allowed in emergency housing, especially a B&B or a hostel.
+Pets are not usually allowed in emergency housing, especially a B&B or hostel.